Search Results for

 Export user schemas

-To export one or several schemas in the list, select one or multiple schemas.
-Next, click on the Export button.
-Then, the JSON file of the selected schemas will be downloaded immediately.
+To export one or several schemas in the list, select them, then click the Export button.
+A JSON file of the selected schemas is downloaded immediately.

 idpsync_12

-To export all schemas in the list, click on Export button.
-Then, the JSON file of all schemas will be downloaded immediately.
+To export all schemas in the list, click the Export button.
+A JSON file of all schemas is downloaded immediately.

 idpsync_13